nadavmatalon/rock-paper-scissors-lizard-spock/README.md

 ##General Description

-This app was created as an exercise in buiding a complete JavaScript web application, using Jquery functionality and TDD methodology (testing was done with `Jasmine`).
+This app was created as an exercise in buiding a complete JavaScript web application, using jQuery functionality and TDD methodology (testing was done with `Jasmine`).

 The starting point for this project was provided by Alex Peattie (a coach at Makers) and consisted of a sample code both in Ruby and JavaScript for the original game,